 For Luna’s closest family, all energy has gone into taking care of the young girl.
 They are speaking to the press now, six months after the attack, to let the world know what the family and Luna have gone through.

 The Ethiopian teen had been a menace nearly from the moment he arrived in Sweden and had been transferred in and out of neighboring schools due to his behavior.
 He also had a history of documented sexual assaults, viewing graphic pornography on school computers, and assaulting a woman near an underpass where Luna’s body would later be found.
 More of the details of these incidents will be covered later in this piece.

 On the day of the murder, the boy ripped off Luna’s own shoelaces and strangled her.
 He then used the other shoelace to tie her hands around the tree so tightly that it damaged the bark.
 There is no indication he knew who Luna was or interacted with her before the incident.

 The boy returned to the schoolyard shortly thereafter to raise the alarm.
 He even participated in the ensuing search.

 Luna was found first by a woman near the side of the road in the forest near the school.

 Police noticed what they said was strange behavior from the Ethiopian teen and questioned him about the case that evening.
 It was then that he told the police he was 15, although the school had him listed as 13.
-Remix News also had initially reported that the boy was 13 but wrote there were doubts about his true age already at that time.
+Remix News also had initially reported that the boy was 13 but wrote there were doubts about his true age when the attempted murder first took place.

 The teenager initially told police he had nothing to do with the attempted murder, but the next day admitted to his parents what he had done.
 The father then called the police.
 An investigation by Sweden’s Forensic Agency also confirmed that the teen was 15 at the time of the attempted murder.